22.214.171.124 Application of waiting periods

-If more than one waiting period applies to a recipient, the payment or benefit is not payable until ALL the waiting periods have ended.
+If more than 1 waiting period applies to a recipient, the payment or benefit is not payable until ALL the waiting periods have ended.
 In these cases, the waiting periods are served concurrently and the end date is the day on which the longest period ends.

 Example: Since 1 January 2019, PP has both a qualifying residence period of 104 weeks and a NARWP of 208 weeks.
 The NARWP only applies to people who are granted a permanent visa on or after 1 January 2019.
 Where both apply, these 2 waiting periods are served concurrently and a person is not eligible for payment until both periods are served.
 Generally, if a person has a QRE to the qualifying residence period, they will also be exempt from the NARWP for that payment.

 Note: A person who was a holder of a permanent visa in Australia before 1 January 2019 will not serve a NARWP for PP but will still be subject to the qualifying residence period unless they have a QRE.

-Exception: If a person is subject to one or more waiting periods or preclusion periods, then the OWP starts on the day after all the periods have ended.
+Exception: If a person is subject to 1 or more waiting periods or preclusion periods, then the OWP starts on the day after all the periods have ended.
 The OWP cannot be served concurrently with other relevant waiting periods and preclusion periods.
-However, for people subject to the IMP, the OWP will commence when the person's rate of payment will become payable at a rate greater than nil (unless one or more other waiting periods still apply).
+However, for people subject to the IMP, the OWP will commence when the person's rate of payment will become payable at a rate greater than nil (unless 1 or more other waiting periods still apply).